 Not every eager home cook can devote a whole evening to an in-depth cooking class at our 18th Street Classroom.
 To help those cooks out, our "Short and Sweet" series asks only two hours from your busy lives to learn something new and have a delicious meal.
 You'll get to enjoy all the perks of being in our space: meeting new people, learning from our teachers, and walking away with recipes that can inspire future meals.

 In the mood for Halloween, we thought, "What could be more frightening, more cursed, more doomed to utter failure than a soufflé?
 TWO soufflés, of course!"
 We will come together to put this culinary monster to rest, forever.
 Share our space for a couple of hours and master and enjoy both a savory and sweet soufflé.

 Gruyere Cheese Soufflé

-Seasonal salad, great bread and butter
+Seasonal salad, bread and butter

 Dark Chocolate Soufflé with Orange Sauce